Skip to main content

 Step 1.
 Set up NVIDIA GPU environment

-1. Install Python 3.8 and verify the installed version using the following command.
+1. Use the following commands to install Python 3.8 and verify the installed version.

 # Install Python 3.8